enyo/mongo-rest/Readme.md

 The options for MongoRest are:

-  - `urlPath`: The path were the REST interface is accessible.
-Defaults to `/`.
-  - `viewPath`: The path were the views to render resources are located.
+  - `urlPath` The path prefix for the rest resources.
+Default to `/`
-  - `viewPrefix`: The prefix of the resource views.
-Defaults to 'resource_'.
-So for example a list of users will use the view `resource_users`
+  - `entityViewTemplate` The template that will be used as view name to render entity reosources. {{singularName}} and {{pluralName}} can be used and will be substituted
+  - `collectionViewTemplate` The template that will be used as view name to render collection reosources. {{singularName}} and {{pluralName}} can be used and will be substituted
+  - `enableXhr` Enables a JSON interface for XMLHttpRequests.
+Make sure you don't leak important information!
+  - `singleView` Whether there is a single view or not.
+If not, only the collection view will be used.

 As a one liner it looks like this:

-    var mongoRest = new (require('mongo-rest'))({ viewPath: 'admin/resources/' });
+    var mongoRest = new (require('mongo-rest'))(app, options);

 When instantiated, MongoREST registers the routes with the `app` so that all REST routes become accessible.
-If you provided `'/resources/'` as `urlPath` then following urls will become alive for the `users` resource:
+If you provided `'/resources/'` as `urlPath` then following urls will become alive for the `user` resource:

     GET: /resources/users (Renders a list of all users)
     POST: /resources/users (Creates a new user)

-    GET: /resources/users/id/12345 (Renders the user with ID 12345)
+    GET: /resources/user/12345 (Renders the user with ID 12345)
-    PUT: /resources/users/id/12345 (Updates the user with ID 12345)
+    PUT: /resources/user/12345 (Updates the user with ID 12345)
-    DELETE: /resources/users/id/12345 (Deletes the user with ID 12345)
+    DELETE: /resources/user/12345 (Deletes the user with ID 12345)

 ### 2. Adding a mongoose model as resource

 To tell `mongo-rest` which resources it should support you simple add each [mongoose model].
 Normally you do this in the same place you define your routes.
-The code is quite straight forward:
+The code is quite straight
+forward:

-    mongoRest.addResource('users', require('../models/user'));
+    mongoRest.addResource('user', require('../models/user'));
+    // Or for irregular plurals:
+    mongoRest.addResource('hobby', require('../models/user'), 'hobbies');

 That's it.
 Now MongoREST nows that it has to use this model whenever the resource `users` is accessed.

 ### 3. Create your views